bjyurkovich/iotery-matlab-device-sdk/README.md

 # Iotery MATLAB SDKs

-Iotery is a manage IoT cloud service.
+Iotery is a managed IoT cloud service.

 The Iotery Embedded and Account Manager MATLAB SDKs are a light REST wrappers for the [Iotery REST API](https://iotery.io/docs) designed to help the MATLAB user emulate a device in MATLAB or manage their IoT deployment (Iotery Account).